 Does having dreamy feelings about coincidental events, hinting at meanings, mean you're crazy?
 Science currently says yes, it does.
 You've got "apophenia."
 You are locked in an obsessive struggle to create meanings where there are none.
 You may be creative, maybe, but doomed to psychosis and forebodings of doom.
 There are pills for this.

-On the other hand, the fun of coincidences may be an antidote for the joylessness instituted by Science – now a god-like nomenclature, born in the Darwinian hysteria which began spreading like wildfire without any hard evidence 150 years ago.
+On the other hand, the fun of coincidences may be an antidote for the joylessness instituted by Science – nowadays a god-like nomenclature, arisen in the Darwinian hysteria which spread like wildfire without proof 150 years ago; there was only Darwin's friendly word that All Creation was accidental and nothing for you to feel guilty about.
 Although there are fundamental stirrings of objection here and there, Official Science still holds that this universe, from the tiniest whizzing particles to the deepest black holes, is void of meaning beyond the zesty enthusiasms of Scientists.
 Shit just happens and so it goes.
 Avoid apophenia, as the pills probably won’t work; they might even make you suicidal.

 The late pop science writer Carl Sagan typed sentences like "The great Greek works of art are all meaningless" and "The only thing 'infinite' is man's capability for self-delusion."
 No more messy marveling at human handiwork.
 It’s just genes, formed at random, and no troublesome “why” to consider.
 And now that infinity has been shut down -- the universe has been judged by Science to be a mere fourteen billion light years across just lately -- no inconvenient feelings of limitlessness stand in the way of productivity!

 Not long before he died, Sagan confessed he was stoned on pot when he wrote those things, as well as just about everything else he wrote.
 No coincidence that I wasn't stoned when reading this fourteen billion light years of meaningless stuff, nor am I now.